Strategic Lubricant Management for Non-Circulating Sump Systems

 • Mike Johnson

-Mike Johnson is the President of AMMRI and has 35+ years of practical experience in industrial lubrication and equipment reliability management.
+Mike Johnson is the President of AMRRI and has 35+ years of practical experience in industrial lubrication and equipment reliability management.
 He has assisted in developing reliability improvement strategies and implementing reliability-centered machine lubrication programs for many well-known multinational manufacturers, including Cargill, International Paper, Ford Motors, Goodyear, General Mills, Southdown, Chemetals, Arcadian Group, Diesel Recon, and many others.
 Mike has an extensive background in theoretical and practical tribology and uses this knowledge to assist organizations that want to improve machine reliability through training, in-plant coaching, failure analysis, and advice and support in developing standards for precision lubrication practices.
 Learn more at https://amrri.com

 SHARE